 With so many questions left unanswered, and much to be determined about what is needed, what works, and indeed what the future holds for schools and pupils up and down the country, leaders, teachers and support staff are still very much in search of answers, best practice, evidence of what works, and learning from colleagues across the sector.

-At this year’s National Pupil Premium Conference, the Department for Education will be delivering updates and guidance on the catch-up funding, and reporting on Pupil Premium spending in light of changes this year, while the Tutoring Association and My Tutor will be delivering practice advice around the National Tutoring Programme.
+At last year’s National Pupil Premium Conference 2020, the Department for Education delivered updates and guidance on the catch-up funding, and reporting on Pupil Premium spending in light of changes this year, while the Tutoring Association and My Tutor will be delivering practice advice around the National Tutoring Programme.

 This article was written by Lauren Powell, IG Schools Portfolio Lead